kshedden/seqmatch/README.md

+Outline of strategy:

 1. Run compress.go to convert the raw sequence and target files to gzip compressed files.
-In these files, one sequence is placed on each line, with the structure: <sequence id><tab><sequence><newline>.
+In these files, one sequence is placed on each line, with the structure: sequence id/tab/sequence/newline.
 Sequence elements other than A/T/G/C are converted to X.

 2. Run genseqdb.go separately for sources and targets to generate two leveldb databases of the sequences.

   (steps 1-2 above are not significant in overall run-time)

 3. Run genhash.go to generate a bunch of hashes, saving only the tails.
 Each tail tells us that ~20K source sequences can only match into a common set of ~60K target sequences.
-Currently we generate 100 hashes per run but we need more, perhaps 500 (counts as 1000 because we use min and max).
+Currently we generate 100 hashes per run but we need more, perhaps 500 (counts as 1000 because we use min and max for each hash).
 Currently this is much too slow (need to profile and find a better hashing strategy).
 Aim to get this to under 24 hours per 1000 hashes.
 Then each run would cover around 20 million source sequences (20K/hash * 1K hashes).

 4. Run prochash.go to do brute-force sequence comparisons of everything found in step 3.
 We can do 400K sequence comparisons per